-There are a number of neuromodulation devices that have been marketed for the prevention of migraine, including Cefaly and Nerivio, or any other neuromodulation devices that may be marketed for use in treating pain associated with primary headache.
-Cefaly was recently granted over the counter, or OTC, clearance allowing it to be sold without a prescription.
-In addition, Cefaly and Nerivio recently received clearance for use in adolescents.
-The impact of these clearances on the competitive landscape is uncertain.
+There are a number of neuromodulation devices that have been marketed for the prevention of migraine and which may be marketed for use in treating pain associated with primary headache without a prescription.
+In addition, Cefaly received clearance for use to treat migraine in adolescents.